deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/dd-creating-and-registering-a-simple-route.md

 * I recommend that you unit test your routes to make sure they process incoming URLs as expected, even if you choose not to unit test the rest of your application.
 * URL schemas can get pretty complex in large applications, and it is easy to create something that has unexpected results.

-##### UT3 ----------------------

-* In previous chapters, I avoided creating common helper methods to be shared among tests in order to keep each unit test description self-contained.
-* For this chapter, I am taking a different approach.

 ##### UT4 ----------------------

 * In previous chapters, I avoided creating common helper methods to be shared among tests in order to keep each unit test description self-contained.
 For this chapter, i am taking a different approach.